Frequently Asked Questions and Videos

 What does it cost?

-There is no out-of-pocket cost for seeking help at the center.
+There is no out-of-pocket cost for seeking help at the Hawthorn Walk-In Center.
 If you have insurance, we may bill for the service.
 If you are uninsured, there is no cost.

 Can I just talk with someone by phone?

 Help is always available by calling the 24/7 Crisis Line at 503-291-9111.
 They may suggest you visit the Hawthorn Walk-in Center in person.